jzelenjak/SoftwareEngineeringMethods/microservices/hiring-procedure/docs/API-document.md

 GET  /api/hiring-procedure/get-all-applications?courseId=<...>
 ```

 Endpoint for retrieving all candidate TAs for a specific course.
 The body of the request should contain the JWT of the user's session.
+Only users with **lecturer** or **admin** permissions have access.
+Endpoint for retrieving all candidate TAs for a specific course.
+The body of the request should contain the JWT of the user's session.
 Only users with **teaches** or **admin** permissions have access.

 | Query parameter | Value                                               |